YashShinge/NLP-News_topic_classifier-PySpark/README.md

 ### [News topic classifier in PySpark](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/5765572329082963/819669162567595/1062157151406693/latest.html)

-This repo contains an NLP project with the primary goal of classifying the news based on its title, into 4 categories:
+This repo contains an NLP project with the primary goal of classifying news based on its title, into 4 categories:
 1. Business
 2. Science and Tech
 3. Entertainment